langleyfoxall/technical-test/README.md

 - Be able to sign up to the site.
   - Collect users preferred location.
 - Be able to log in to the site.
-- Once logged in, pull and display weather forecasts from the [Dark Sky weather API](https://darksky.net/dev) for the week in the users preferred location.
+- Once logged in, pull and display weather forecasts from the [Dark Sky Weather API](https://darksky.net/dev) for the week in the users preferred location.
   - Be able to select a single day in order to display more information for that day.
   - Be able to change the location